 - 3.1.
 Spare auto-injectors are available from Student Services and are to be used, stored and cared for in accordance with the provisions below. - 3.2.
 The spare AAIs are stored in Student Services and must be out of reach and sight of pupils, but not locked away.
 They should be clearly labelled and stored away from direct sunlight at the temperature recommended by the manufacturer and, to avoid confusion, well away from any pupil's own spare AAI which is stored in Student Services. - 3.3.
-The staff members responsible for maintaining the AAIs must ensure: - 3.3.1.on a monthly basis the AAI is present and in working order; - 3.3.2.replacement AAIs are obtained when expiry dates approach; - 3.3.3.any spent AAI is disposed of safely in accordance with guidelines from the Department of Health. - 3.4.
-Pupils in school, who have been diagnosed with acute life threatening allergies and prescribed an AAI, are encouraged to have them on them at ALL times.
+The emergency anaphylaxis kit should include: - 3.3.1.1 or more AAI(s); - 3.3.2.Instructions on how to use the device; - 3.3.3.Instructions on storage of the AAI device; - 3.3.4.
+Manufacturer's information; - 3.3.5.A checklist of injectors, identified by their batch number and expiry date with monthly checks recorded; - 3.3.6.A note of the arrangements for replacing the injectors;

-- 3.5.
-The school's spare AAIs must only be used on pupils for whom the written consent of parents or carers has been obtained. - 3.6.
+- 3.3.7.A list of pupils to whom the AAI can be administered; - 3.3.8.An administration record. - 3.4.
+The staff members responsible for maintaining the AAIs must ensure: - 3.4.1.on a monthly basis the AAI is present and in working order; - 3.4.2.replacement AAIs are obtained when expiry dates approach; - 3.4.3.any spent AAI is disposed of safely in accordance with guidelines from the Department of Health. - 3.5.
+Pupils in school, who have been diagnosed with acute life threatening allergies and prescribed an AAI, are encouraged to have them on them at ALL times. - 3.6.
+The school's spare AAIs must only be used on pupils for whom the written consent of parents or carers has been obtained. - 3.7.
 The school will maintain a register of pupils who have been prescribed an AAI to be used in the event of anaphylaxis, noted to indicate whether parents or carers have given consent to the use of a school's spare AAI.
-A copy of this register will be kept in Student Services with the spare AAIs. - 3.7.
+A copy of this register will be kept in Student Services with the spare AAIs. - 3.8.
 If a pupil suffers an anaphylactic shock they are likely to be too unwell to go to Student Services: the teacher should call, or send a fellow pupil to, Student Services to ask a first aider to attend.
 The first aider will take the spare AAI to the pupil, and the pupil will be monitored in accordance with the guidelines provided at the school's annual asthma and anaphylaxis training.